tkporter/react-native-sms/README.md

 }
 ```

-One last thing!

-Navigate to your `AndroidManifest.xml` (at `MyApp/android/app/src/main/AndroidManifest.xml`)

-Add this near the top by the other permssions
+Navigate to your `AndroidManifest.xml` (at `MyApp/android/app/src/main/AndroidManifest.xml`), and add this near the top with the other permssions

 `<uses-permission android:name="android.permission.READ_SMS" />`

-And make sure that your launchMode for `.MainActivity` is
+Ensure your launchMode for `.MainActivity` is

 `android:launchMode="singleTask"`